TalhaXcodes/web-end-semester-project/README.md

-# 🎁 Basketries - AI-Powered Gifting Platform
+# 🎁 Basketries - Gifting Platform

 Basketries is a modern web application designed to help users easily find personalized gifts.
 It features role-based authentication with **Admin** and **User** roles, secure signup/login with Firebase, and CRUD functionality for managing gift data (Admins only).